Shopify/bigtable-emulator/README.md

 # Bigtable emulator Docker image

-This repository contains the Google Cloud Bigtable emulator, which is an in memory Go impliementation of Bigtable allowing to create integration tests and local development.
+This repository contains the Google Cloud Bigtable emulator, which is an in memory Go implementation of Bigtable allowing to create integration tests and a local development environment.
 Warning: this is not a production tool.

 The emulator is offered in the [Google Cloud SDK](https://cloud.google.com/bigtable/docs/emulator).
-However, this might be difficult or overkill to install the SDK locally on every development and CI box.
-In that case, this image provides a lightweight alternative (&lt; 17MB).
+However, it might be difficult or overkill to install the SDK on every development and CI box.
+In those situations, this image provides a lightweight alternative (&lt; 17MB).
 It also provides an easy way to setup necessary tables and column families at startup.

 # Using it